isomerpages/ogp-isomer/_about-isomer/Why use Isomer.md

 ### 3. Easy-to-use CMS to manage your content

 IsomerCMS allows you to add, edit and publish content yourself without the need for a third party.
+It only takes a few minutes for you to make changes to your website.